 The QLF Leadership Program offers a range of short- and long-term project coordinator opportunities each year.
 Two types of Leadership positions are available.

 - Youth Vounteer positions are designed for students 16-19 years of age.
 These positions take place during summers and focus on community-based projects in rural communities.

 - Internships are positions designed for undergraduate and graduate students.
-These positions last for two to six months and run throughout the year (with a peak busy season during the summer months).
+These positions last for one to six months and run throughout the year (with a peak busy season during the summer months).

 Most positions are filled by students/residents within Canada and the United States.
 Volunteers and interns work closely with our highly qualified staff and partners on a wide range of programs and activities.
 Positions are available in the Atlantic Region and, on occasion, in selected sites overseas (see International Program page).
 Each position description provides details as to timing, location, language requirements, qualifications, an overview of staff responsibilities and other logistics.